-Long-term Debtors include a debenture and loan to Ascent Housing LLP, the joint venture company; car loans, village hall loan; and payments due from mortgaged properties.
+Long-term Debtors include a debenture and loan to Ascent Housing LLP, the Joint Venture company; car loans, village hall loan; parish council loan; and payments due from mortgaged properties.
 Interest is charged on the principal outstanding on mortgaged properties.
 This is set according to the Department of Communities and Local Government Standard National rate, consequently the fair value and carrying value are considered equal.